 Speculative applications are also welcome, but you don't need to include educational transcripts or references at this stage.

 Networking also yields successful results, as Swiss job vacancies are often filled through contacts.
 Join social media sites such as LinkedIn and follow potential employers on Twitter.
-Be sure to maintain a professional online presence and make use of any personal contacts that you might have.
+Be sure to maintain a professional online presence and make use of any personal contacts you might have.

 As Switzerland is home to so many multinational companies, it may be possible to secure a job at an organisation in the UK, before asking to be seconded to its Swiss offices.

-Tourism is a big business in Switzerland and the sector provides numerous employment opportunities for Swiss nationals and foreign workers alike.
+Tourism is big business in Switzerland and the sector provides numerous employment opportunities for Swiss nationals and foreign workers alike.
 The majority of seasonal and summer jobs revolve around the hospitality industry.
-For example, you could find work in bars, restaurants and hotels or in one of the many ski resorts in the Alps, which frequently welcome seasonal workers.
+For example, you could find work in bars, restaurants and hotels, or in one of the many ski resorts in the Alps, which frequently welcome seasonal workers.
 You could also instruct winter sports - English-speaking ski and snowboard instructors are always in demand.

 Volunteering is worth considering if you can afford to work unpaid.
 Any experience of this nature looks great on your CV.
 Not only will it put your language skills to the test and help you to understand Swiss culture, it provides you with an opportunity to make valuable contacts, which will prove useful when trying to secure more permanent work in the country.